 - c.
 Identification of additional preparations for classroom and non-classroom environments needed for groups that might be at increased risk of becoming infected or having unrecognized illness.
 These include individuals who: - i.
-Have limited mobility or require prolonged and close contact with others, such as direct support providers and family members ii.
-Have trouble understanding information or practicing preventive measures, such as hand washing and physical distancing iii.
-May not be able to communicate symptoms of illness
+Have limited mobility or require prolonged and close contact with others, such as direct support providers and family members - Classrooms accommodating students with limited mobility shall adhere to physical distancing and health recommendations for all classes.
+Additional safety PPE or equipment will be purchased as needed for high risk students, staff, or classrooms. - ii.
+Have trouble understanding information or practicing preventive measures, such as hand washing and physical distancing - Signage will be posted throughout the schools and District in the three main languages of National City- English, Spanish, and Tagalog.
+Protective measure videos will be identified and distributed demonstrating procedures both auditorily and visually. - iii.
+May not be able to communicate symptoms of illness with pictures (to point at) indicating symptoms of illness.